eclipse-kura/kura/docs/references/mqtt-namespace.md

 #### Example Management Web Application

 The previously described read, start/stop, and install/uninstall resources can be used to implement a remote management application.
 An example of such application is Eclipse Kapua.
-In particular it is possible to use the download and install resources from the following sections in Kapua console:
+In particular it is possible to use the download and install resources from the following sections in Eclipse Kapua console:

 * **Devices section**: